 In 16th century Japan bees was was used to create an impression of the patient’s mouth.
 Skilled craftsmen would then carve out a full set of wooden dentures based on that model.

 Ivory had become popular in the 1700s, made from materials including elephant and walrus.

 These had a tendency to stain, gave off a bad smell and were uncomfortable to wear.

-Human teeth were commonly taken from soldiers who died in battle and allowed for a more natural option.
+Famously, after the Battle of Waterloo in the 1800s, human teeth were commonly taken from soldiers who died in battle and allowed for a more natural option.

 US President George Washington was one of the most famous early denture wearers.
 Having gone through several sets of false teeth, those worn during his presidency were made from hippopotamus ivory held together with gold springs.

 The natural materials would deteriorate quickly, but they were easy to produce and remained popular up until the 1800s.